Illustration of a residential townhouse in central London

 Nourish Body and Mind with Home-Cooked Care Our in-house private chef prepares fresh, nutritious meals daily—creating a comforting home environment while supporting healthy eating habits.
 Beyond mealtimes, young people can develop life skills through hands-on cooking and baking classes, building confidence and independence in the kitchen.

-• Group Therapy & Peer Connection
+• Group Connection & Peer Connection

-Young adults participating in group therapy
+Young adults sitting together in a group discussion

 • Wellness and Mindfulness Through Movement